rishi1999/random-projections/README.md

 - To access the slides from our final presentation, click [here](./docs/slides.pdf).

+### Update!
+The code from a continuation of this work can be found in `notebooks/ID_Test.ipynb`.
+The associated paper can be found [on arXiv](https://arxiv.org/abs/2105.07076).

 ## Experiments (non-exhaustive)
 The `notebooks` folder contains all of our coding experiments.